 3. (9) The need for deliverance from wicked men.

 Deliver me, O LORD, from my enemies;

 In You I take shelter.

 a.
-Deliver me, O LORD, from my enemies: David’s enemies had persecuted his soul (Psalm 143:3).
+Deliver me, O LORD, from my enemies: David’s enemies had persecuted his soul (verse 3).
 He prayed not only for God’s encouragement, but also for His defense against these enemies.

 b.
 In You I take shelter: This was a beautiful statement of faith.
 David would not take shelter in sinful pleasures, in the distractions of entertainment, in positive thinking, in self-reliance, in bitterness, or in vengeance.
 David was determined to take shelter in the LORD.

 i.
 “The blessedness of contrite trust is that it nestles the closer to God, the more it feels its unworthiness.
-The child hides its face on the mother’s bosom when it has done wrong.
-God is our refuge from God.”
+The child hides its face on the mother’s bosom when it has done wrong.”
 (Maclaren)